csq/subdivx-dl/README.md

     ```

 ## DEPENDENCIES
-Python versions 3.6+ are supported.
+Python versions 3.10+ are supported.
 Other versions and implementations may or may not work correctly.

 * **Guessit**: Extracts metadata from media filenames.
 * **Certifi**: Collection of root certificates for SSL/TLS validation.
 * **Urllib3**: HTTP client for making requests and handling responses.
 * **Tabulate**: Formats and displays data in tables for better readability.
 * **Patool**: Archive file manager that supports various archive formats.
-* **Rarfile**: Reads and extracts files from RAR archives.

 ## USAGE AND OPTIONS
 ```bash